 Farmer Direct Procurement Centers (DPC) Rice mill PDS Shops Consumer

 Farmers sell their produce at DPC as it offers higher rates when compared to traders who lower the prices by colluding with other traders.
-Paddy reaches consumer after processing through Public Distribution System (PDS).
+Paddy reaches consumers after processing through the Public Distribution System (PDS).

 3.4 Marketing margin and price spread

-The details of the marketing cost incurred, marketing margin earned and price spread of different intermediaries are presented in Table 3.
-In channel 1, farmers sold the produce to wholesalers through regulated market.
-The percentage of farmers’ share in consumer rupee is found to be highest in channel 1 with 71.76 per centage.
+The details of the marketing cost incurred, marketing margin earned, and price spread of different intermediaries are presented in Table 3.
+In channel 1, farmers sold the produce to wholesalers through a regulated market.
+The percentage of farmers’ share in the consumer rupee is found to be highest in channel 1 with 71.76 percentage.

-In channel 2, farmer sold their produce directly to wholesalers where the farmers’ share in consumer rupee is comparatively lower than the channel 1.
+In channel 2, the farmer sold their produce directly to wholesalers where the farmers’ share in the consumer rupee is comparatively lower than channel 1.
 The margin earned by wholesalers in this channel was higher than the previous channel with Rs.212.79 per bag.

 In channel 3, farmers sold the produce through commission agents to either wholesalers or rice mills directly.
-As they have to pay commission charges the net price received is lowest with Rs.1287.04 per bag and the marketing cost is also higher with Rs.72.96 including the commission charges.
-As the number of intermediaries increased, farmers share in consumer price decreased.
+As they have to pay commission charges the net price received is lowest at Rs.1287.04 per bag and the marketing cost is also higher at Rs.72.96 including the commission charges.
+As the number of intermediaries increased, farmers' share in consumer price decreased.
 Similar results were presented by Kaur et al., (2013).
-The share of net marketing margin received by wholesalers is highest in this channel with 10.99 per cent.
+The share of net marketing margin received by wholesalers is the highest in this channel with 10.99 percent.

-Farmers incurred less marketing cost of Rs.45.90/bag when sold to DPC in channel 4 and they received net price of Rs.1304.10 per bag which is substantially lower than channel 1 and 2.
-Price spread and marketing efficiency were not calculated as tracing this channel up to consumer level was difficult due to institutional constraints.
+Farmers incurred less marketing cost of Rs.45.90/bag when sold to DPC in channel 4 and they received the net price of Rs.1304.10 per bag which is substantially lower than channels 1 and 2.
+Price spread and marketing efficiency were not calculated as tracing this channel up to the consumer level was difficult due to institutional constraints.

-Farmers’ share is the highest in all the channels when compared against other intermediaries.
-The percentage of farmers’ share in consumer rupee is highest in channel 1 followed by channel 2.
+Farmers’ share is the highest in all the channels when compared to other intermediaries.
+The percentage of farmers’ share in the consumer rupee is highest in channel 1 followed by channel 2.

 Table 3: Marketing margin and Price spread of Paddy